 The case was similar with the baggage claim area.
 The carousels themselves were shaped in an interesting style, as if to deliver the baggage in the most dramatic way possible without being extravagant.
 The suitcases literally come from above (=from the sky?) to make half a round around the carousel before anyone is able to fetch them.
 The upside was that you could quickly see if your baggage was coming.
 Priority baggage didn't help at all, as all pieces of baggage seemed to come out in a random order.
 I was almost worried that my suitcase got lost somewhere on the way.

 I made my way through the very sad and empty looking arrivals part of the airport to meet up with my friend who had come to pick me up with his car.
 This concludes this flight report.
 Thanks a lot for reading and I hope you found it entertaining or useful in another way :) If you have questions or general comments, please let me know in the comments below - I'm happy to read them and help you out.
-Stay tuned for the report on the return flight in Y.
+Please feel free to also check out the report on the return flight in Y.

 See the tourism bonus for some impressions of Trieste, a fascinating city lodged in between the Italian mainland, Slovenia and Croatia with an interesting history.